nexusformat/definitions/misc/impatient/NXImpatient.rst

 some of which can slow effort:

 Science does new things
-    By definition science is about doing new things, and of course new things cannot always be forced into strict standards.
-Thus any standardization effort in science will be an on going process.
+    By definition, science is about doing new things, and of course new things cannot always be forced into strict standards.
+Thus any standardization effort in science will be an ongoing process.
 Consensus
-    In order to establish a standard a large portion of a scientific community must agree.
+    In order to establish a standard, a large portion of a scientific community must agree.
 Resources
-    A data standard requires scientific programming resources in order to be implemented in acquisition and analysis software, but such resources are scarce especially at already established facilities.
+    A data standard requires scientific programming resources to implement in acquisition and analysis software, but such resources are scarce especially at already established facilities.

 However, there are many benefits to be gained from having the NeXus